wbrawner/docker-lemp/README.md

 `docker-compose up -d`

 This will take some time because Docker will have to fetch and configure all of the containers required to run the LEMP stack.
-As per the Docker philosophy, each process is run in it's own container.
+As per the Docker philosophy, each process is run in its own container.

 Once the installation is complete, run